cloe-lang/doc/guide/functions.md

 Because codes in Cloe are interpreted from top to bottom, it provides a special syntax `mr` for creation of mutually recursive functions which refer to each other inside themselves.
-In `mr` clauses, functions are defined in a usual way while they can use other functions in the clause.
+In `mr` clauses, functions are defined as usual although each one can use the others no matter where they are defined in the same clauses.

 ```cloe
 (mr